echuawu/sonic-mgmt/docs/testplan/SRV6-test-plan.md

   a.
 Configure half of SRV6_MY_SIDS for uDT46 as __uniform__ mode <br>
   b.
 Configure the other half of SRV6_MY_SIDS for uDT46 as __pipe__ mode <br>
 2. Collect techsupport dump files
-3. SRv6 related configuration should be in dump files
+3. SRv6 related configuration should be revealed in dump files